chanyoonzhu/leetcode-python/index.md

 ## Union Find
 - key word: connected group in a graph
 - algorithm: union find by rank (assign node with higher rank as parent of a connected group)
+- complexity: nlog(n) to union all n elements - see [this article](https://www.geeksforgeeks.org/union-find-algorithm-set-2-union-by-rank/)
 ```
 parents = [i for i in range(n)]